BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ##### Physical Security

-This layer is about access to the physical hardware and the datacenters. controlled entirely by microsoft. preventing physical access means that other layers can't be bypassed.
+This layer is about access to the physical hardware and the data-centers. controlled entirely by microsoft. preventing physical access means that other layers can't be bypassed.

 ##### Identity & Access